Coffee Cups

 What are alternative investments?

 More investors are shifting to alternative investments, generally referred to as alternatives, yet many still view them as an exclusive, narrowly defined class of investments.
 This is far from the truth.
 Alternatives come in a variety of packages and encompass a wide range of assets and strategies.
-Alternative solutions can be a powerful tool to help investors achieve growth, reduced volatility and diversification.
-Explore our Alternatives Investment Academy to further de-mystify alternatives.

-What defines alternatives?
+What defines alternative investments?

 In general, there are two main types of alternatives.
 The first type are investments in assets other than stocks, bonds and cash, such as infrastructure, real estate and private equity.
 The second type involve investment strategies that go beyond traditional methods, such as short-selling and leverage.

-Traditional vs. alternative
+Traditional vs. alternative investments

 What differentiates alternative investments from traditional investments?

-Traditional Investments Alternative Investments
+Traditional investments Alternative investments

 Strategies constructed primarily using public